amit2020cs/amit2020cs/README.md

 - 🔭 I’m currently working from home.
 - 🌱 I’m currently learning Algo Trading
-- 👯 I’m looking to collaborate on building Algo Trading products.
+- 👯 I’m looking to collaborate on building Algo Trading products for hedge fund.
 - 🤔 I’m looking for help in Algo Trading
 - 💬 Ask me about  Ml Algorithm
 - 📫 How to reach me: amit2020cs@gmail.com